abhyaasa/app/dev-notes.md

 ### gulp

-The gulp CLI command is used only in the project directory.
+Use the gulp CLI command only in the project directory.

-Run `gulp help` for annotated list of gulp project management tasks.
+Run `gulp help` for an annotated list of gulp project management tasks.

 `gulp index` generates `./www/index.html` from `./index.html`, so edit only the latter.
 This avoids superfluous version control changes, as script injection order is unpredictable.